This course is only available for students in the BA International Studies and BA Urban Studies programmes.

 The weighted average of the Case Study Grades and the Final Exam grade needs to be 5.5 or higher.

 If the end grade is insufficient (lower than a 6.0), there is a possibility of retaking the exam, replacing both the Final Exam grade.
 No resit for the Case Studies is possible.

 Please consult the Course and Examination Regulations 2021 – 2022.

 How and when an exam review takes place will be determined by the examiner.
 This review will be within 30 days after official publication of exam results.

-- Enrolment through My Studymap for the lecture is mandatory.
+Enrolment through uSis for the Lecture is mandatory.

 For substantive questions, contact the lecturer listed in the right information bar.

 For questions about enrolment, admission, etc, contact the Education Administration Office: Student Affairs Office for BA International Studies/Urban Studies